All product features are designed with tolerances which are set to

 Location Gages should be used with caution, regardless of the manufacturer's

 claims.
-None of these tools are defined in any ANSI specification
+None of these tools are defined in any ANSI, ASME, or ISO specification;

 so design, dimensions, tolerances and effectiveness may vary from